 Department of Biomedical Informatics

-Dr. Gonzalez is Assistant Professor of Biomedical Informatics at
+Dr. Gonzalez is an Associate Professor of Biomedical Informatics at

 Arizona State University and Data Core Director for one of the largest

 NIH/NIA supported Alzheimer’s Disease Centers.
 She leads the

 DIEGO (Discovery through Integration and Extraction of Genomic